Arkahr/Resu/README.md

 - Ancient (A) and Primal (P) on legendary or set icons (minimap).

 ...And adds (NOW TRANSPARENT) Colored groundlabel names with quantity for all + Slain Farmers (discrete and ground label only) except Bovine Bardiche & Puzzle Ring (already in ItemsPlugin).
+#### [CustomLifeWarningPlugin.cs](https://github.com/User5981/Resu/blob/master/CustomLifeWarningPlugin.cs) - Turns the screen progressively to transparent orange when life percentage goes under the set limit.
+Default is 50%.
+#### [HuntersVengeancePlugin.cs](https://github.com/User5981/Resu/blob/master/HuntersVengeancePlugin.cs) - Shows 1 circle around your player when you have Zei's stone of vengeance equipped and are fighting, it also displays the percentage of damage increased by the legendary gem under each monster (calculated from gem level and distance from your player).